jparker25/jparker25.github.io/_pages/cv.md

   * Teaching one course per semester.

 ### Education
+* Ph.D in Applied Mathematics, University of New Hampshire, 2021
+  * Advisor: Professor Kevin Short
 * B.S. in Physics, Elon University, 2014
-* Ph.D in Applied Mathematics, University of New Hampshire, 2021

 ### Publications
   <ul>{% for post in site.publications reversed %}